SELENODROME

 THE MANUAL

-The full in-universe manual is a captain's briefing on ship subsystems, drift mechanics, governance, research, and the long chain of consequence that defines the voyage.
-Read it before you leave the system — or after, when you're trying to piece together what happened.
+The full in-universe manual is a captain's briefing: ship subsystems, drift mechanics, governance, research, and the long chain of consequence that runs the length of the voyage.
+Read it before you leave the system, or afterward, when you're trying to reconstruct what went wrong.

 PRESS & CONTACT